elkebir-group/TRIBAL/README.md

 ```

-We provide a [Snakefile](NP-KLH/Snakefile) and associated [config.yml](NP-KLH/config.yml) that can be used to run this pipeline for all NP-KLH datasets and clonotypes, using the following command:
+We provide a [Snakefile](NP-KLH/Snakefile) and associated [config file](NP-KLH/config.yml) that can be used to run this pipeline for all NP-KLH datasets and clonotypes, using the following command:

 ```
 snakemake -j 10
 ```

+Similarily, a [Snakefile](ABC/Snakefile) and associated [config file](ABC/config.yml) is provided to run TRIBAL for the ABC data.